Thursday, July 18, 2024

 Not the bus we went on yet it looks "fun."

-It seemed that after about eight hours the initial anxieties and awkwardness of being in a group melted away and it also seemed that we felt a bit more rested and content together.
-On the way home, the person who was reluctant to go sat across the table from me eating the largest Arby's roast beef.
+It seemed that after about eight hours the initial anxieties and awkwardness of being in a new group melted away - we felt a bit more rested and content together.
+On the way home, the person who was reluctant to go, sat across the table from me eating the largest Arby's roast beef.
 They shared that the event was much better than they expected and they were glad that they came; but, he had one question.
 I had introduced him to a person within the group whom I described as a best friend who I often shared ideas, questions, learnings, concerns, and spiritual life realities with.
 So, what was his question?
 "Have you ever shared bad stuff about me with him?"

 I paused as I reflected on the question.
 I was surprised that I actually had no "bad stuff "that I knew about my friend.
 And, I had no bad feelings or thoughts about any other person either.
 At least at that moment, I truly did feel acceptance and respect for all people just as they were.
 I was able to truthfully say to him: "Actually, I don't have bad thoughts about anybody and certainly not you.
 No, I didn't share bad stuff about you."
 He replied: "That's good."

 Within the only church in town, people would find compassion for all, just the way they are.
-They would learn about the reality of who they are in Christ.
-They would be able to love God and themselves too.
-That's a source of strength where we can truly have compassion for everybody.
+They'd learn about the reality of who they are in Christ.
+They'd be enabled to love God and themselves too.
+That's the source of strength from which we can truly have compassion for all.
 Praise God in Christ - "grace, grace, wonderful grace."

 Just for today...